pyocd/pyOCD/docs/configuring_logging.md

 Note that if you change the configuration for the root logger, you will need to define a handler and formatter in the configuration (see the example below).

-Here is a much more complex example configuration that sets a custom formatter:
+Here is a much more complex example configuration that sets a custom formatter and changes several log
+levels:

 ```yaml
 logging: